 At the last big gathering, COP21, in Paris in 2015, governments around the world pledged to work together to make changes such that we avoid a climate catastrophe.
 They agreed to try keep global warming “well below” 2 °C above pre-industrial levels by the year 2100 – and to try aim for 1.5 °C.

-The international climate change conference COP26 expects the participation of some 30,000 delegates, representing 197 countries.
-Jointly hosted by the UK and Italy, the main COP26 event will take place in the city of Glasgow from 31 October to 12 November 2021.
-Countries will be asked what their plans are to cut emissions by 2030.
+The international climate change conference COP26 saw the participation of some 30,000 delegates, representing 197 countries.
+Jointly hosted by the UK and Italy, the main COP26 event took place in the city of Glasgow from 31 October to 12 November 2021.
+Countries were asked what their plans are to cut emissions by 2030.

-Over the two weeks of COP26, there is likely to be lots of discussion around issues of money, climate justice, the energy transition, and pledges to commit to net zero by 2050 – as well as big reductions by 2030.
+Over the two weeks of COP26, there is were lots of discussion around issues of money, climate justice, the energy transition, and pledges to commit to net zero by 2050 – as well as big reductions by 2030.

 In the video below, Jennifer from Glasgow Science Centre answers the question, ‘What is COP26?’.